romanoBeer/codeSnippetManager/README.md

 ---

 ## License:
-This plugin is licensed under the [This is an external link to MIT License](https://mit-license.org/).
+This plugin is licensed under the [MIT License](https://mit-license.org/).